Beskamir/TopHatNotify/readme.md

 ## Nice to have features that I probably won't implement unless I get bored
  - Different notification sound for first message vs reminders
  - Time stamp the notifications when printing them to the console
+ - Ability to dismiss or turn off the notification reminders